-Falling IT, auto stocks pull down sensex, Nifty
+Falling IT, auto stocks pull down Sensex, Nifty

 Infosys Ltd's third quarter gains also failed to cheer up the Indian bourses.

-The Bombay Stock Exchange sensex opened higher at 27,378 on Friday, but slid to 27,225.18 at 1.15 pm while the Nifty50 was also trading low at 8,393 after technology and auto stocks lost momentum.
+The Bombay Stock Exchange Sensex opened higher at 27,378 on Friday, but slid to 27,225.18 at 1.15 pm while the Nifty50 was also trading low at 8,393 after technology and auto stocks lost momentum.
 However, there was some buying activity in the FMCG, energy, oil and gas and healthcare sectors.

 Among the IT stocks, Tata Consultancy Services shares declined by 1.8% to Rs 2,302 responding to news that its Chief Executive Officer N Chandrasekaran was named new chairperson of Tata Sons on Thursday.
 Infosys Ltd reported a 3% fall after it announced its net profit of Rs 3,710 crore in the third quarter.